Applications of Artificial Neural Networks in Microorganism Image Analysis: A Comprehensive Review from Conventional Multilayer Perceptron to Popular Convolutional Neural Network and Potential Visual Transformer: Deep Neural Network for Microorganism Image Analysis

 \section{Deep Neural Network for Microorganism Image Analysis}

-An overview of the MIA task based on deep neural networks is introduced in this section.
-We divide the tasks into two categories: classification and other tasks.
-In the classification part, we mainly introduce the works related to classification and identification tasks.
-In the other tasks, the papers related to segmentation, feature generation, counting, and data augmentation are reviewed.
-In the end, a summary is provided to summarize the characters of the MIA based on deep neural networks and a table for readers to find relevant papers conveniently.
+The MIA tasks based on deep neural networks are introduced in this section.
+The discussion is provided according to different tasks, including classification, segmentation, feature extraction, detection, counting, and data augmentation.
+Same as the MIA works based on classical neural networks, papers related to the classification task occupy most of the MIA works based on the deep neural network.
+Therefore, the detailed analysis is presented according to different neural networks.
+In the segmentation part, U-Net is the most popular network.
+Thus, the details are provided from U-Net and other ANNs.
+Nevertheless, the networks used in other tasks are more fragmented, so the related papers are discussed individually.
+Additionally, a summary is provided to summarize the characters of the MIA based on deep neural networks and a table for readers to find relevant papers conveniently.